Q: Do You Use the Blog as a source of any kind of income?

 Q: Do you think the world is going to suffer through a global crisis or collapse?

 A: I don't know.
 And I wouldn't really expect most people to care what I think.
 That is why I try to use credible news sources and experts for all the articles I post on the blog.
 And why I track forecasts over time.
 The bottom line for all of us is what actually happens.
-The blog tries to introduce readers to the some of the most likely future scenarios based on the best information we can find.
+The blog tries to introduce readers to the some of the most likely possible future scenarios based on the best information we can find.
 After that, we leave it up to readers to draw their own conclusions.

 Q: How will the blog help me if you are not an expert?